Mayer-Vietoris squares in algebraic geometry: Mayer--Vietoris squares

 is a weak Mayer--Vietoris square.
 Moreover, if the square \eqref{E:MV-square} is a tor-independent Mayer--Vietoris square, then so too is the one above. \end{lemma} \begin{proof} Let $w'\colon W' \to X'$ be a morphism with image disjoint from $U'$.
 It follows that the composition $W' \xrightarrow{w'} X' \xrightarrow{f} X$ has image disjoint from $U$ and so $W'\times_{X} X' \to W'$ is an isomorphism.
 In particular, the following diagram is cartesian:

 and so $W'\times_{X'} X \to W'$ is an isomorphism as required.
-For the latter claim, it suffices to prove that $w'$ and $s$ are tor-independent.
-But $f\circ w'$ and $f$ are tor-independent and $f\circ w'$ and $f\circ s = \mathrm{id}$ are tor-independent, so $w'$ and $s$ are tor-independent.
-The claim now follows from the cartesian diagram above. \end{proof} \begin{example}[{\cite[Prop.~2.5.2]{MR1432058}}] Fix a weak Mayer--Vietoris square as in \eqref{E:MV-square}.
+If the square \eqref{E:MV-square} is a tor-independent Mayer--Vietoris square, then the lower square in the diagram above is tor-independent.
+Since the whole square is tor-independent, it follows that the upper square is tor-independent and the last claim follows. \end{proof} \begin{example}[{\cite[Prop.~2.5.2]{MR1432058}}] Fix a weak Mayer--Vietoris square as in \eqref{E:MV-square}.
 Then